awslabs/aws-iot-greengrass-accelerators/v2/etl_simple/README.md

 To stop and completely remove this accelerator, follow these steps:

-1. From the command line where Greengrass is running (the `docker-compose` command was started), either locally on in Cloud 9, stop the Greengrass container byt entering CTRL+C and then:
+1. From the command line where AWS IoT Greengrass is running (the `docker-compose` command was started), either locally or in Cloud 9, stop the AWS IoT Greengrass container byt entering CTRL+C and then:

    ```bash
    docker-compose down